ksaua/remock/README.md

 ## Lazy initialization

 A core goal of Remock is to be as fast as possible.
 Remock will therefore by default set all the beans to be lazily initialized.
-Remock will *not* set beans with the role ROLE_INFRASTRUCTURE with the assumption that those beans are required to correctly setup.
+Remock will *not* set beans with the role ROLE_INFRASTRUCTURE to lazy with the assumption that those beans are required to correctly setup spring context.

 Annotating your test with `@DisableLazyInit` disables the lazy init.